THE UNDERGRADUATE AUDITION PROCESS

 - Aural performance includes singing major and minor scales, matching pitches, call and response melody and rhythm, and basic melodic and rhythmic sight reading.

-Although the performance on your major instrument is the most important part of the audition process, the test results may be considered as acceptance decisions are made.
+Although your actual audition is the most important part of the audition day process, the exam test results may be considered as acceptance decisions are made.

 Audition results are typically announced after the final audition in March.
 Therefore there is no advantage to auditioning earlier rather than later.
 Once the results are announced, you may expect to be notified with one of three possible decisions: